Global Activity Scores: Global Activity Scores

 where the inner conditional expectation fixes $\pmb z$ and averages over the components of $\pmb v=[v_1,\ldots,v_d]^T$, and the outside expectation averages with respect to $\pmb z$.
-The existence of these expectations is discussed in Yue \& \"{O}kten \cite{yue2023global}.
-Consider the eigenvalue decomposition of $\pmb C_\text{gas}$
+Both $\pmb v$ and $\pmb z$ follow the same continuous probability distribution $\pmb F$, and they are independent.
+The necessary conditions for the existence of the integrals in $\pmb C_\text{gas}$, for the case of bivariate $f$, are discussed in the Appendix - the proofs generalize to higher dimensions in a straightforward way.